-In Malaysia, the deposit insurance system was brought into effect in September 2005 and is managed by PIDM or MDIC within the international context.
-PIDM/ MDIC is an independent statutory body established under the Malaysia Deposit Insurance Corporation Act 2005 ("PIDM Act").
+In Malaysia, the deposit insurance system was brought into effect in September 2005 and is managed by PIDM.
+PIDM is an independent statutory body established under the Malaysia Deposit Insurance Corporation Act 2005 ("PIDM Act").

 Benefits to insurance depositors include: